Crypto taxes in Italy 2026: rates, filing, legalization

 How it works

-Affrancamento allows you to revalue the purchase base of an asset.
-Example: you bought BTC for 50,000, now it’s 80,000 EUR.
-By applying affrancamento, you change the tax basis from 50,000 to 80,000 EUR.
-You pay 18% on the difference of 30,000 EUR (= 5,400 EUR).
-But on future sale the gain is calculated from the new base of 80,000 EUR — potentially saving much more.
+Affrancamento allows you to revalue the purchase base of the asset.
+Example: bought BTC for €50,000, now worth €80,000.
+By applying affrancamento you change the cost basis from €50,000 to €80,000.
+You pay 18% on the difference of €30,000 (= €5,400).
+But on a future sale the gain will be calculated from the new basis €80,000 — potentially saving much more.

 Community member

-"Affrancamento is not an annual opportunity, but judging by past applications — it’s a recurring instrument in Italy.
-It was used in 2002, 2003, 2008, 2010, 2012, 2014, 2016, 2020, 2022 (for crypto)."
+"Affrancamento is not an annual opportunity, but judging by past applications — it’s a regular tool in Italy.
+It has been applied in 2002, 2003, 2008, 2010, 2012, 2014, 2016, 2020, 2022 (for crypto)."

 Loss carryforward